codelibs/fess-docs/en/10.0/admin/group-guide.rst

 Display Configurations
 ----------------------

-Select Crawler > Group in the left menu to display a list page of Group Configuration, as below.
+Select User > Group in the left menu to display a list page of Group Configuration, as below.

 |image0|

-Click a configuration name if you want to edit it.
+Click a group name if you want to edit it.

 Create Configuration
 --------------------